MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 **Note**: Using this cmdlet will be deprecated.
 Please see below for replacement cmdlets for getting the information provided by the cmdlet.

-The table below lists the parameters to `Get-CsOnlineVoiceUser` and the alternative method of getting the same data using a combination of `Get-CsOnlineUser`, `Get-CsPhoneNumberAssignment` and `Get-CsOnlineLisCivicAddress`
+The table below lists the parameters to `Get-CsOnlineVoiceUser` and the alternative method of getting the same data using a combination of `Get-CsOnlineUser`, `Get-CsPhoneNumberAssignment`, `Get-CsOnlineLisLocation` and `Get-CsOnlineLisCivicAddress`

 | Parameter | Description | Alternative |
 | :------------| :------- | :------- |